trubby22/dobot-tcp-ip/dupa.md

 also, the force value readings are all 0 - maybe I need to enable force readings in settings

 I want to get dobot feedback and video recording simultaneously and then when I'm back home stich these 2 datasets together

+- obtain pose and video readings simultaneously

+I enabled the FT sensor via EnableFTSensor (I get status code 0) but when I run GetForce I get status code -1 Command execution failed
+Out[3]: '-1,{},GetForce();'

+maybe try using the GUI

+it's quite likely that the force-torque readings require connecting a force-torque sensor so if it doesn't work after a while, just assume it won't work and move on - the force-torque sensor isn't crucial - I can rely only on tactile sensor marker deformations

+GUI tells me "FT sensor not connected" - so I won't be getting force-torque readings for now
+- I will talk to Dandan later about whether it makes sense to use the force-torque sensor or not

+one last try - no, let's not waste time - I know that FT sensing doesn't work already